Suitability of the Irish Wolfhound for Different Types of Prospective Owners

 • Mental Stimulation: Mental stimulation is just as important as physical exercise.
 Provide puzzle toys, treat-dispensing toys, or interactive games to keep their minds engaged during your absence.

 • Crate Training: If you're leaving your Irish Wolfhound alone for shorter periods, crate training can be helpful.
-It provides them with a secure and comfortable space and can help prevent destructive behavior.
+It provides them with a secure and comfortable space and can help prevent destructive behaviour.
 However, avoid confining them for excessively long periods.

 • Gradual Training: Gradually acclimate your Irish Wolfhound to longer periods of alone time.
 Start with short intervals and gradually increase the duration to help them adjust.